gridsome/gridsome.org/docs/assets-css.md

 }
 ```

-Finally, `gridsome.config.js` needs to be updated to add our TailwindCSS and PurgeCSS configuration:
+Finally, `gridsome.config.js` needs to be updated to add our TailwindCSS, PurgeCSS and AutoPrefixer configuration:

 ```javascript
 const tailwind = require('tailwindcss');